heonjik/visual-mcl/README.md

 4. **Resampling**: normalize particle weights and resample a new set of particles (proportional to their weights).

 > [!NOTE]
-> This project will use KITTI dataset.
+> This project will use AprilTag Gazebo simulation.

 ## Requirements
 * ROS Noetic